The Naked Gun: Naked Gun 33⅓: The Final Insult (1994)

 In the third film of the series, Frank is married to Jane, and he has retired from Police Squad.
 The film introduces the criminal Rocco Dillon (Fred Ward), who is stuck in prison.
 He is contacted by someone called Papshmir to be given a target for a bombing.
 Frank is pulled out of retirement.
 He goes undercover pretending to be a prisoner named "Nick 'the Slasher' McGurk Jr., III" at the jail where Dillon is being held, and they break out of jail.
 Outside they are escorted by Dillon's gangster mother (Kathleen Freeman) to his country retreat, where Frank also meets Rocco's voluptuous moll (Anna Nicole Smith).
 The gang plots to blow up the Academy Awards.
 When Jane arrives looking for Frank, she is taken hostage.

 The Naked Gun (2025)

 After years of aborted attempts at a new film, a sequel was greenlit in 2022.
 Directed by Akiva Schaffer and written by Schaffer, Dan Gregor, and Doug Mand, the film stars Liam Neeson as Frank Drebin Jr. Principal photography was originally tentatively scheduled for summer 2023.
 Principal photography ran from May to June 2024 in Atlanta, Georgia.
 The film was released on August 1, 2025.

 Future

-In August 2025, producer Erica Huggins said in an interview that discussions about a sequel to the new film were ongoing between the actors, writers and producers.
+In August 2025, producer Erica Huggins said in an interview that discussions about a sequel to the 2025 film were ongoing between the actors, writers and producers.